AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_android.md

    }
    ```

-### Implement the Video Calling logic
+### Implement the Video Call logic

 When your app opens, you create an `RtcEngine` instance, enable the video, join a channel, and publish the local video to the lower frame layout in the UI.
 When another user joins the channel, you app catches the join event and adds the remote video to the top frame layout in the UI.

-The following figure shows the API call sequence of implementing Video Calling.
+The following figure shows the API call sequence of implementing Video Call.

 ![](images/sequence_video_calling.png)